Bachelor of Engineering (Chemical Engineering) (Hons I), University of New South Wales

 New Investigator Award from the Matrix Biology Society of Australia and New Zealand recognised the research achievements of early career researchers in the field of matrix biology with less than 10 years post-doctoral experience.
 (2008)

-Designing nanomaterials for drug delivery, diagnostics and cell technologies.
+Designing next-generation nanomaterials.
 I develop models to study biomaterial interactions with cells replicating the cell surface in vivo.
 This research is enabling the design of biomaterials for controlled interactions with cells including efficient intracellular delivery, overcoming the current and critical challenges to widespread use in therapies, drug delivery, diagnostics and cell technologies.

 Engineering biomaterials for tissue regeneration.
 I develop biomaterial scaffolds that encourage the formation of new blood vessels overcoming challenges in current approaches associated with high manufacturing cost and off-target effects.